-- ANLYS-5 Establish a forum to share research activities and identify and fill research gaps.
-[Council, RTF, NEEA, Utilities, Energy Trust of Oregon, Bonneville] There are a variety of ad hoc conservation-related research initiatives ongoing in the region.
+- ANLYS-6 Establish a forum to share research activities and identify and fill research gaps.
+[Council, RTF, NEEA, Utilities, Energy Trust of Oregon, Bonneville, National Labs, States, Research Institutions] There is a variety of ad hoc conservation-related research initiatives ongoing in the region.
 Among these activities are research on reliability of energy and capacity savings, emerging technologies, end-use load shapes, regional stock assessments, product and equipment sales data, and non-energy impacts of efficiency measures.
 However, these activities lack the coordination that could improve usefulness, reduce duplication, provide better access to existing data, and identify significant research gaps.
-The Council should facilitate a research coordination forum to define research needs, identify key players and a coordinating body, identify gaps, and develop plans to prioritize gap filling.
+The Council should facilitate a research coordination forum to define research needs and differing objectives, identify key players and a coordinating body, identify gaps, and develop plans to prioritize gap filling.
 The forum should develop a roadmap and a work plan to identify tasks and implementers considering the existing research initiatives currently underway.
-The roadmap and work plan should be completed by mid-2018. - ANLYS-6 Prioritize research and adoption of energy-efficiency measures that also save water.
-[Council, RTF, Bonneville, Utilities, Energy Trust of Oregon, NEEA] In recognition of the non-energy benefits of saving water, utilities should prioritize adoption of cost-effective measures that also conserve water.
-Several such measures identified in the Seventh Plan (showerheads, water supply facilities improvements, irrigation improvements) save water in addition to energy.
-Consideration of water conservation benefits in addition to energy-savings benefits should increase the likelihood of measure adoption.
-In addition, the last comprehensive study of water/wastewater was completed over ten years ago and should be updated.
-This action item calls for: tracking and reporting of water savings in addition to energy savings, conducting research to better understand savings opportunities for water-processing industries (water supply and wastewater), evaluation of water-saving measures, and raising awareness of other water-saving measures.
-A new or updated analysis of water/wastewater baseline should be completed by 2018.

-ANLYS-7 Reporting should include explicit information on what baseline is assumed.
+The roadmap and work plan should be completed by mid-2018. - Reporting should include explicit information on what baseline is assumed.

 [Bonneville, Utilities, Energy Trust of Oregon, NEEA, RTF] As part of its annual Regional Conservation Progress (RCP) report, the RTF provides the Council an estimate of energy savings toward the current plan's conservation goals.
 To accurately determine this, the RTF and Council need to understand what baseline was assumed for the energy-efficiency measures.
 The progress against the plan's goals should be measured against the plan's baselines.
 If the baseline is not aligned with the plan, the RTF can (generally) adjust the savings accordingly as long as measure and baseline information are included in the utility's tracking system.
 Bonneville currently endeavors to make these adjustments through its momentum savings analysis.
-The RTF should provide a progress report by the end of 2018 with the goal that all savings provided for the RCP report include baseline information by 2020.

-ANLYS-8 Identify and analyze significant non-energy impacts.
-[RTF, States] Although difficult to quantify, non-energy impacts (both benefits and costs) due to efficiency improvements (such as water savings and health benefits due to reduction in wood smoke emissions3) may be significant and thus justify societal investment, regardless of whether the measures are cost-effective on an energy benefits and costs alone.
-The region should conduct research to identify and quantify such non-energy impacts.
-The Regional Technical Forum in cooperation with the RTF Policy Advisory Committee should identify and provide information to prioritize research on non-energy impacts taking into consideration the resources needed to sufficiently quantify impacts and the potential impact of quantification on measure cost-effectiveness.
-States should consider such benefits when setting cost-effectiveness limits for measures and programs recognizing that it may not be appropriate for the utility system to pay for non-energy benefits that do not accrue to the power system.
+The RTF should provide a progress report by the end of 2018 with the goal that all savings provided for the RCP report include baseline information by 2020. - ANLYS-8 Develop guidelines on quantifying non-energy impacts.
+[RTF, States] Although difficult to quantify, non-energy impacts (both benefits and costs) due to efficiency improvements (such as water savings and health benefits due to reduction in wood smoke emissions) may be significant and thus justify societal investment, regardless of whether the measures are cost-effective on energy benefits and costs alone.
+The Regional Technical Forum in cooperation with the RTF Policy Advisory Committee should develop guidelines consistent with the Regional Power Act to consistently identify and quantify (where appropriate) significant impacts.
+These guidelines should inform prioritization of research on non-energy impacts, taking into consideration the resources needed to sufficiently quantify impacts.
+Where impacts are expected to be significant but cannot be reliably and consistently quantified, the RTF should work to develop model language to note their impact for consideration by decision makers.
 Specifically related to health benefits from wood smoke reduction, the RTF should include model language on residential space heating measures for which significant secondary health benefits exist, as these measures are updated.
-As other significant non-energy benefits are identified with substantiated research, the RTF should either quantify or include model language to note their impact.
+States should consider such impacts, whether quantified or described in model language, when setting cost-effectiveness limits for measures and programs, recognizing that it may not be appropriate for the utility system to pay for non-energy benefits that do not accrue to the power system.

-3 See Chapters 12 and 19 for more information
+&lt;sup>3 See Chapters 12 and 19 for more information